PrestaShop/docs/src/content/1.7/contribute/contribute-reporting-issues.md

  * Go to the [list of issues](https://github.com/PrestaShop/PrestaShop/issues)
  * Click on the "New issue" button on the right.
- * Choose between an "Bug report", or a "Feature request", and click on "Get started"
+ * Choose between a "Bug report", or a "Feature request", and click on "Get started"

 ![Issue or Feature request](../img/github-select-issue-type.png)